AI in Healthcare Diagnosis: Privacy Considerations

 Pros

-- Enhanced diagnostic accuracy and speed.
+- Enhanced diagnostic accuracy

 Cons

-- Risk of data breaches and misuse of patient information.
+- Risk of unauthorized data access

 Step-by-Step